Trade Mark Registration Services

 For detailed guidance on trade mark registration fees and a full breakdown of costs, visit our Trade Mark Registration page or contact us today.

-Should I trade mark my logo or business name in the UK?
+Should I trademark my logo or business name in the UK

 We highly recommend registering a trade mark for your logo or business name in the UK.
 Registering your trade mark gives you and your business exclusive rights and legal protection against unauthorised use from anyone looking to exploit or profit from your branding through accidental or intentional use.
 This safeguards your brand identity and reputation from those looking to profit from your rights or negatively impact your brand through association.
 We assist in registering logos, names, or even slogans separately or in combination, and we offer strategic direction for the best course of cost-effective legal protection for your brand.